lealanko/libpgf/README.md

 -------

 `libpgf` and `libgu` are developed by [Lauri Alanko].
-The PGF format and parsing algorithms were invented by [Krasimir Angelov].
+The PGF format and parsing algorithms were created by [Krasimir Angelov].

 [Doxygen]:		http://doxygen.org/